ivoberger/StatikGMapsAPI/README.md

 # StatikGMapsAPI  [![](https://jitpack.io/v/com.ivoberger/StatikGMapsAPI.svg)](https://jitpack.io/#com.ivoberger/StatikGMapsAPI) [![codecov](https://codecov.io/gh/ivoberger/statikgmapsapi/branch/master/graph/badge.svg)](https://codecov.io/gh/ivoberger/statikgmapsapi)

-Kotlin library to generate URLs for Google's Static Maps API.
+Kotlin library to generate URLs for [Google's Maps Static API][google-api-info].
-This library allow to set all parameters like markers in a type-safe way and generates a valid static maps url.
+This library allow to set all parameters like markers in a type-safe way and generates a valid Maps Static url.
-The implementation follows [Google's officical specifications][google-api-specs] and checks that all requirements are met before returning a url.
+The implementation follows [Google's official specifications][google-api-specs] and checks that all requirements are met before returning a url.

+## What is the Maps Static API and why it?
+Google's Maps Static API is a REST API to create a static map (meaning a simple image file) using the given parameters (for more detailed info check the [official page][google-api-info]).
+There are situations where loading the maps View from the Maps SDK for Android is overkill or, if you need to display a lot of maps, just to resource heavy.
+While the Maps SDK has a Lite Mode
+(which is indeed very similar to what this does) that can still cause issues (especially in RecyclerViews) that a simple image doesn't have.
+Just put the out of this library into your favorite image loading library (I recommend [Coil][coil]) and you're done!
+Downsides are that you can't tap markers and that the Maps Static API is [not free][google-api-pricing] (you do get a $200/month credit though).

 ## Features